Institute for Frontier Questions of Life

 Grosses Ehrenzeichen fuer Verdienste um die Republik Oesterreich: Uebergabe durch LH-Stv.
 Dr. Wilfried Haslauer 2007. (c) Franz Neumayr, Salzburg

-"Grand Decoration of Honour for Services to the Republic of Austria" (2007), awarded to me by the Federal President of Austria Dr. Heinz Fischer (2007).
-The photo shows the handing over in a ceremony at the Salzburg Residence by Governer Deputy Dr. Haslauer (c) Franz Neumayr, Salzburg, and Landespressearchiv.
+Grand Decoration of Honour for Services to the Republic of Austria, awarded to me by the Federal President of Austria, Dr. Heinz Fischer (2007).
+The photo shows the handing over in a ceremony at the Salzburg Residence by Governer Deputy Dr. W. Haslauer © Franz Neumayr, Salzburg, and Landespressearchiv

 Univ.-Prof. Dr. Gerhard W. Hacker und Mag.
 P.A.
 Straubinger, Regisseur des Dokumentarfilms "Am Anfang war das Licht" (c) Ursula Demarmels (2010).

-Participation in the cinema documentary film "Am Anfang war das Licht" ("In the Beginning There Was Light") directed by Mag.
+Participation in the cinema documentary film Am Anfang war das Licht (In the Beginning There Was Light) directed by Mag.
 P.A.
 Straubinger (ORF).

 Allegro-Film & Thim Film Wien.
-Producer: Helmut Grasser ("We Feed the World" and "Let's Make Money").
+Producer: Helmut Grasser (We Feed the World and Let's Make Money).
 Available in many languages, including German, Spanish, French, Portugese, Croatian, Japanese and English.
-Photo with Mag.
+The photo shows me with Mag.
 P.A.
 Straubinger at the Public Cinema World Premiere on Sept.
-9th, 2010 in Vienna.
+9th, 2010 in Vienna

 Univ.-Prof. Dr. Gerhard W. Hacker beim Gebet im Petersdom, Vatikan, anlässlich des Dialog-Kongresses The Search for Truth, Mai 2000. (c) Servicio Fotografico de "L'O.R".
 Papst Johannes Paul II im Petersdom in der Heiligen Messe des Dialog-Kongresses Wissenschaft und Religion, Mai 2000. (c) Servizio Fotografico de "L'O.R."

 Univ.-Prof. Dr. Gerhard W. Hacker delivering the Prayer of the German-speaking scientits in St. Peter's Cathedral, Rome / Vatikan (left).
-Private audience with Pope John Paul II., Dialogue-Congress "The Human Search for Truth" in the Holy Year 2000.
+Private audience with Pope John Paul II., Dialogue-Congress The Human Search for Truth in the Holy Year 2000

 HR Dr. Alois GRUENER. (c) Hospizgesellschaft Salzburg, 2009.
-Dr. Antoine Goetschel, Michael Aufhauser and Univ.-Prof. Dr. Gerhard W. Hacker at Gut Aiderbichl, Symbol of Humanity. (c) Univ.-Prof. Dr. Gerhard W. Hacker, Salzburg.
 Univ.-Prof. Dr. Gerhard W. Hacker mit Katta.
 Schoenbrunn Zoological Garden, 2007. (c) Univ.-Prof. Dr. Gerhard W. Hacker, Foto: Karin Kruckenfellner, Vienna.

 Humanity, a better relationship between humans to each other, to animals, and to nature are amongst my most important life tasks.
 The photo on the left shows one of the most outstanding Austrian personalities in ethics, HR Dr. Alois GRÜNER, former head of the Health Department of Salzburg Government and father of the Austrian Ethics Commission.
-I was blessed jointly collaborate with Dr. Grüner on ethical projects, including work on hospices development and palliative care.
+I was blessed jointly collaborate with Dr. Grüner on ethical projects, including work on hospices development and palliative care

 A few renommated cooporation partners and associates